NCERT Exemplar Solutions Class 10 Science Chapter 9 – Free PDF Download

-Females possess XX in their 23 pair of chromosome.
-During meiosis one X chromosome enters each gamete hence all females gametes possess X chromosome.
+Females possess XX in their 23rd chromosome pair.
+During meiosis, one X chromosome enters each gamete; hence all female gametes possess X chromosomes.

-Sex of the offspring is determined by the gamete donated by male.
-Male possess X and Y chromosomes in their 23rd pair.
-The ration between X and Y is 1:!
-Hence the probability of getting either a male or female child is 50: 50.
+The sex of the offspring is determined by the gamete donated by the male.
+Males possess X and Y chromosomes in their 23rd pair.
+The ratio between X and Y is 1:1.
+Hence, the probability of getting either a male or female child is 50:50.

 31. A very small population of a species faces a greater threat of extinction than a larger population.
 Provide a suitable genetic explanation.

 Small population promotes inbreeding.
-Inbreed results in lesser variations.
+It results in lesser variations.

-Small population is vulnerable to sudden change in environment.
-Because of genetic drift chances of species with small population may wipe out.
+A small population is vulnerable to a sudden change in the environment.
+Because of genetic drift there is more chance that the species with a small population may wipe out.

 32. What are homologous structures?
 Give an example.
 Is it necessary that homologous structures always have a common ancestor?

-Homologous structures are those which has a common basic structure and performs different functions. e.g. forelimbs of reptiles, amphibians and mammals.
-If they don’t have common ancestry they are called as analogous structure.
+Homologous structures are those which have a common basic structure but may perform different functions.
+For example, the forelimbs of reptiles, amphibians and mammals.
+They have common ancestry, but are modified and adapted to carry out various functions.

 33. Does the occurrence of the diversity of animals on earth suggest their diverse ancestry also?
 Discuss this point in the light of evolution.

 In spite of the fact that animals have a different variety of structures, they do not have a common ancestry.
 This is because common ancestry may greatly limit the extent of diversity.
-Many of the animals are inhabiting the same habitat, their evolution by geographical isolation and speciation is also not likely.
-Hence common ancestry for all the animals is not the likely theory.
+Many of the animals inhabit the same habitat; their evolution by geographical isolation and speciation is also not likely.
+Hence, common ancestry for all animals is not the likely theory.

-34. Give the pair of contrasting traits of the following characters in pea plant and mention which is dominant and recessive
+34. Give the pair of contrasting traits of the following characters in the pea plant and mention which is dominant and recessive.

 (i) yellow seed (ii) round seed

-35. Why did Mendel choose pea plant for his experiments?
+35. Why did Mendel choose the pea plant for his experiments?

-Mendel choose pea plant for his experiments for the following reasons
+Mendel chose the pea plant for his experiments for the following reasons: